Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Pivotal.

-Write an algorithm that finds the total number of set bits in all integers between 1 and N.
+Write an algorithm that finds the total number of set bits in all integers between 1 and N. Also referred as Counting Bits.

 [Solution](solution/CountingBits.java)